 Music is a language & you must learn it in order to understand it.
 Just like any other language.
-You want to make sure you can recognize notes and this is accomplished through memorization.
-Which is developed through repetition of practice & study.
+Make sure you recognize notes and this is accomplished through memorization.
+This is developed through repetition of practice & study.

-If you have any questions, feel free to contact me.
-You can contact me by replying to this email or through multiple channels throughout social media. whichever you prefer.
+If you have any questions, feel free to contact me

-Thanks again for reading & until the next lesson, take care.
+Keep practicing & until our next lesson, take care.